dakhodl/peacemaker/README.md

 docker-compose exec web bundle exec rake print_onion:address
 ```

-Copy/paste that into your Tor browser to view your
-instance from anywhere.
+Copy/paste the output from thatinto your Tor browser to view your instance from anywhere.
+It will look like `abc123zycwhatever.onion`

-Visit 127.0.0.1:3000 in a normal browser on your main machine for a quicker experience.
+Visit 127.0.0.1:3000 in a normal browser on your main machine for a snappier UI since it won't route through Tor network for page loads.

 #### Backing up your keys
 Your tor keys are persisted to hidden_service/ folder in the app directly.
 Back up as you see prudent.